-Under California criminal law, a SOL refers to the maximum time period for which a prosecutor can file criminal charges.
+Under California criminal law, the SOL refers to the maximum time period in which a prosecutor can file criminal charges.

 Some examples of common California theft crimes are:

 One of the main reasons the law puts limits on when a criminal case gets filed is to preserve a sense of fairness for the defendant.

 There are several different theft crimes in California.
 If a defendant is charged with a theft offense, and it is going to be charged as a misdemeanor, then the SOL is typically one year.
 This means a prosecutor must file charges of the crime within one year of the offense.
 If no charges are brought during this one-year time period, a prosecutor loses the right to file them in the future.

 Some examples of California theft offenses that are often charged as a misdemeanor are:

 If an accused is charged with a theft crime that is a felony, then PC 801 says that the SOL to bring the charge is three years.
 This means a prosecutor must file charges of the crime within three years of the offense.
 If no charges are brought during this three-year time period, a prosecutor loses the right to file them in the future.

 Some examples of California theft offenses that are often charged as a felony are: